amitastreait/salesforce-developer-job-ready-training/README.md

 ### Business Value

-- **🏢 For Property Managers**: Centralized property portfolio management with automated workflows
+- **For Property Managers**: Centralized property portfolio management with automated workflows
-- **👥 For Buyers**: Self-service portal for property browsing, appointments, and offer submissions
+- **For Buyers**: Self-service portal for property browsing, appointments, and offer submissions
-- **💼 For Agents**: Streamlined lead management and commission tracking
+- **For Agents**: Streamlined lead management and commission tracking
-- **📊 For Leadership**: Real-time analytics and reporting on property performance
+- **For Leadership**: Real-time analytics and reporting on property performance

 ---

-## 🏗 Architecture
+## Architecture

 ### System Architecture Diagram